TatersBarn/chiggy/README.md

 The application should be able to be contained within a single Div for ease of placement.
 CSS will be continually adjusted for portability as issues are discovered.

+## Requirements
+Idk what versions of php and js this will work with i suck at coding